Temple at Uppsala: Views

 Orchard (1997) states that "it is unclear to what extent Adam's description has a basis in historical fact rather than lurid fiction" yet that Adam's account contains "a good deal of useful information (as well as considerable speculation)."
 Orchard points out that Adam's description of the temple has often been questioned "on several levels" and that Thietmar of Merseburg produced a considerably less detailed but similar account of sacrifices held in Lejre, Denmark earlier in the 11th century.
 Thietmar's account, however, concerns the religious situation in Denmark in the early 10th century, almost a century before he was writing, and he actually states that these pagan rites were extinguished in the 930's.
-Thus, there are good reasons to doubt that he could "give a fair representation of pre-Christian religion" in Scandinavia.
+Thus, there are good reasons to doubt that he could "give a fair representation of pre-Christian rituals" in Scandinavia.